isk-000/INSE6110/README.md

 ---

+### Future Work
+The project can be extended to use Holomorphic encryption algorithms like Paillier Cryptosystem in order to ensure anonymity of the voters throughout the tallying process, in case the voting options were more diverse.
+However, since this prototype uses simple counters for voting as a POC, the algorithm need not be utilized at the moment.

 ## Author

 **Osama Iskandarani**
-Course Name: INSE 6110: Foundations of Cryptography
+Course Name: INSE 6110: Foundations of Cryptography <br />
-Instructor: Dr. Ayda Basyouni
+Instructor: Dr. Ayda Basyouni <br />
 Concordia University, Canada – April 2025